pmenzel/taxonomy-tools/README.md

 When setting `-m path`, it will return the leaf node that has the heighest weighted path to the root.

+### Exclusion list
+It is possible to specify a file containing a list with taxon IDs (one per line) using option `-e`.
+These IDs are exluded from the LCA calculation in all three modes, unless there are no other taxon IDs in an input row.

+This is for example useful, to exclude taxa assigned to environmental or unclassified nodes in the NCBI taxonomy.

 ## taxonR

 The file `taxonR.cpp` provides functions for quickly accessing the `nodes.dmp`